Money movement for a zero-trust world

 Security Principles

-WireTrust is engineered with a financial-grade, zero-trust security model.
-Every person and device is authenticated; every instruction is explicitly attested; and every approval is recorded immutably for audits, forensics, and disputes.
+WireTrust is built on a financial-grade, zero-trust security model.
+Every person and device is authenticated; every instruction is explicitly confirmed; and every event is recorded permanently for audits, forensics, and disputes.

 • Zero-trust by design — no assumed trust in email, caller ID, or “known” contacts.

-• Hardware-backed authentication — approvals require cryptographic proof from a user's physical device.
+• Hardware-backed authentication — actions require cryptographic proof from a user’s physical device.

 • Quantum-ready signatures — based on modern, fast signature schemes designed for long-term security.